100% of our MComp Computer Games Development graduates are in employment or further study six months after graduating Graduate Destination Survey 2016

-Accredited by BCS, the Chartered Institute for IT, this four-year Master of Computing in Computer Games Development is the highest award for undergraduate study in computing and is designed for more able students.
+Accredited by the BCS, this four-year Master of Computing in Computer Games Development is the highest award for undergraduate study in computing and is designed for more able students.
 Combining our BSc (Hons) Computer Games Development degree with Master's level material, it allows you to further distinguish yourself with an advanced set of professional and technical skills.
-The course also removes the need to source further funding to study a Master's level qualification.
-On completion, you will be better placed to compete in the graduate jobs market and enter more demanding and rewarding roles.

 You can also be part of our active Computer Games Society and enjoy company visits and guest lectures from industry professionals.